jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I know one thing.
 Thanks to to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
 You're an internet cyborg!
 You hands hold smartphones, Wikipedia, Netflix, and whatever other majic the Internet Age is yet to create.
 You'll never let go.
 We've been updating our society bit by bit to the Internet Age since 1970.
 It's tools are everywhere.
 Levers of power waiting for your to grab.

 And Darth Blockbuster fights to keep his Industrial age alive.
-And now we know, he will never, ever, ever, "see the light".
+And we know, he will never, ever, ever, "see the light".
 But I don't care.
 The game of civilization must be played.
 It's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 You're the player god!

 ![Illustration](/img\sketches\playergod-stargazer.jpg)